WatChMaL/WatChMaL/README.md

 sampler = instantiate(sampler_config)
 ```

 Other config packages are used for calling functions.
-The config object is passed as a dict, and then its parameters are used as part of a function.
+The config object is passed as an instance of OmegaConf's DictConfig (used like a standard dictionary), and then its parameters are used as part of a function.
 In particular, this is how tasks like training and testing are organized.
 For example the training task config `train_resnet.yaml` contains parameters used to set up the training run:

 ```
 # @package _group_